Anku9053/Insta/README.md

 Contributions are welcome!
 To contribute:

 Fork the repository.

+Create a new branch:

+sh
+Copy code
+git checkout -b feature-branch-name
+Make your changes and commit them:

+sh
+Copy code
-Create a new branch: git checkout -b feature-branch-name Make your changes and commit them: git commit -m 'Add new feature' Push to the branch: git push origin feature-branch-name Open a pull request.
+git commit -m 'Add new feature'
+Push to the branch:

+sh
+Copy code
+git push origin feature-branch-name
+Open a pull request.

 📄 License
 This project is licensed under the MIT License.